How Much Does Business Health Insurance Cost Per Employee?

 • Outpatient cover

-Adding outpatient cover to a Health Insurance policy is valuable as it speeds up diagnosis of medical problems.
-It means staff can skip NHS waiting lists for outpatient care as well as inpatient procedures.
+Adding outpatient cover to a Business Health Insurance plan is valuable as it speeds up diagnosis of medical problems.
+It means staff can skip NHS waiting lists for outpatient care, as well as inpatient procedures.
 However, adding this policy option does increase the cost of premiums.

 6 Week Wait